-At present, passive copper cables are struggling to meet the high speed connectivity demands of new data centers.
+At present, passive copper cables are struggling to meet the high-speed connectivity demands of new data centers.
 Fiber optics and active electric cables using a digital signal processor ("DSP") retimer are the primary alternatives for data centers seeking high speed, at lengths longer than a few meters.
-GaugeChangerTM, however, extends the use of copper with interconnects that are as fast and as thin as fiber optics and active electric cables, but at dramatically lower cost and power consumption using redriver approach.
+GaugeChangerTM, however, extends the use of copper with interconnects that are as fast and as thin as fiber optics and active electric cables for the top of the rack installation, but at dramatically lower cost and power consumption using the redriver approach.
 GaugeChangerTM enabled cables have a reach of up to seven meters to allow for top-of-rack and rack-to-rack applications in data centers for 56 Gbps PAM-4 and four meters for 112 Gbps PAM-4 applications.